oci-landing-zones/oci-cis-landingzone-quickstart/terraform.md

 **sch_vcnFlowLogs_objStore_objNamePrefix** | applicable only for objectstorage target type.
 The prefix for the objects for VCN Flow logs.| No | "sch-vcnFlowLogs"

 ## <a name="pre_config_input_variables"></a>Pre-Config Module Input Variables
-Input variables used in the config module are all defined in pre-config/variables.tf:
+Input variables used in the pre-config module are all defined in pre-config/variables.tf:

 Variable Name | Description | Required | Default Value
 --------------|-------------|----------|--------------